Posted on Sep 30, 2016

 The most common treatment for MDI is physical therapy.
 Patients with MDI usually have weakness of poor control of their scapular muscles.
 The goal of physical therapy is to strengthen the stabilizer muscles of the shoulder to give the arm a more stable base.

 Now back to Kelly’s story.
 Kelly worked with Nikki Strick, a physical therapist at Peak Performance.
 Nikki’s goal was to return Kelly to the active lifestyle she had before her shoulder pain.
 She began with working on gaining her full range of motion and then added strengthening of the rotator cuff muscles, surrounding shoulder muscles as well as scapular muscles.
 Nikki also worked with Kelly on her posture and core strength, each of these things playing an important part of the shoulder’s function.
 These goals are accomplished with 1-2 therapy visits a week for 6-8 weeks.
 Nikki openly communicated with Kelly’s physician regarding her progress.
-MDI is a fairly common diagnosis and your therapist is very knowledgeable as to what to what goals their patient should be meeting.
-The normal time frame for a a patient to return to their normal function is around 12 weeks.
+MDI is a fairly common diagnosis and your therapist is very knowledgeable as to what goals their patient should be meeting.
+The normal time frame for a patient to return to their normal function is around 12 weeks.

 Unfortunately, Kelly’s shoulder symptoms continued despite physical therapy.
 She was again seen by Dr. Mologne and the option of surgery was discussed and offered.
 She had a capsular plication of her shoulder performed to tighten the shoulder capsule.
 Kelly resumed physical therapy the same week her surgery was performed.
 Nikki’s goal for Kelly following surgery was to resume her shoulder range of motion by approximately 12 weeks post-operatively.
 She then progressed her to strengthening and stability exercises.
 Finally, Nikki started Kelly on sport and activity drills.
 Patients are usually able to return to their full activities including overhead sports and activities at 6 months post-op.